verhas/javageci/DOCUGEN.md

 ### Collector

-Currently there is only one snippet collecting generator (unless this document is out of date).
+Currently, there is only one snippet collecting generator (unless this document is out of date).
 The generator `SnippetCollector`.
-It is executed bz the framework for all sources that are configured and collected and the collector scans through the lines of the sources and collects the snippets.
+It is executed by the framework for all sources that are configured and collected and the collector scans through the lines of the sources and collects the snippets.